-- 1 Diagnosis of primary or secondary progressive MS - 2 Disease duration of >10 years from symptom onset (symptoms must be clearly attributable to MS) - 3 Previous use of alemtuzumab, ocrelizumab, ofatumumab or cladribine - 4 Previous HSCT for any reason, or previous experimental or commercial stem cell therapy - 5 JCV antibody index of >1.5 in patients previously treated with natalizumab (unless CSF JCV PCR negative) - 6 Prior diagnosis of Hepatitis B, Hepatitis C or HIV infection or current TB infection - 7 Pregnant or breastfeeding females - 8 Unwilling to use adequate contraception during the trial - 9 Unable to comply with treatment protocol - 10 Contraindication to cyclophosphamide, G-CSF (filgrastim or lenograstim), or rabbit ATG - 11 Participants with significant medical co-morbidity that precludes aHSCT as assessed by the local haematology team - 12 Significant language barriers, which are likely to affect the participant's understanding of the study, or ability to complete outcome questionnaires - 13 Concurrent participation in another interventional clinical trial - 14 AST and ALT>2.5x upper limit of normal (ULN), bilirubin>1.5x ULN or direct bilirubin>ULN for participants with total bilirubin levels>1.5x ULN - 15 Current diagnosis of a clinically defined bleeding disorder (patients with platelet counts of 100×109/l or above up are not excluded) - 16 Current diagnosis of a clinically defined autoimmune disorder other than MS - 17 History of myocardial infarction, angina pectoris, stroke or arterial dissection - Participants not considered medically fit for aHSCT defined by any of a-g below.
+Inclusion and exclusion criteria Diagnosis of MS using the 2017 McDonald criteria Severe inflammatory disease defined as RRMS course with 1 or more protocol defined relapsest or evidence of MRI disease activity in the last 12 months (at time of screening) despite being on a DMT, or rapidly evolving severe MS§ in treatment naïve patients¶ Clinical stability for >30 days following last relapse at time of screening Confirmation of eligibility from the central neurology team following review Fitness to undergo aHSCT, in the opinion of the local haematology lead or delegate Diagnosis of primary or secondary progressive MS Disease duration of >10 years from symptom onset (symptoms must be clearly attributable to MS) Previous use of alemtuzumab, ocrelizumab, ofatumumab or cladribine Previous HSCT for any reason, or previous experimental or commercial stem cell therapy JCV antibody index of >1.5 in patients previously treated with natalizumab (unless CSF JCV PCR negative) Prior diagnosis of Hepatitis B, Hepatitis C or HIV infection or current TB infection Unwilling to use adequate contraception during the trial Unable to comply with treatment protocol Contraindication to cyclophosphamide, G-CSF (filgrastim or lenograstim), or rabbit ATG Participants with significant medical co-morbidity that precludes aHSCT as assessed by the local haematology team Significant language barriers, which are likely to affect the participant's understanding of the study, or ability to complete outcome questionnaires Concurrent participation in another interventional clinical trial AST and ALT>2.5x upper limit of normal (ULN), bilirubin>1.5x ULN or direct bilirubin>ULN for participants with total bilirubin levels>1.5x ULN Current diagnosis of a clinically defined bleeding disorder (patients with platelet counts of 100×10/l or above up are not excluded) Current diagnosis of a clinically defined autoimmune disorder other than MS History of myocardial infarction, angina pectoris, stroke or arterial dissection Participants not considered medically fit for aHSCT defined by any of a-g below.
 These criteria are not automatic exclusion criteria.
-If any are met, but the PI believes the participant is medically fit to undergo aHSCT, the case may be put forward to the central team for discussion: - a.
-Renal: creatinine clearance<40 mL/min - b.
-Cardiac: clinical evidence of refractory congestive heart failure, left ventricular ejection fraction <45% by cardiac echo; uncontrolled ventricular arrhythmia; pericardial effusion with haemodynamic consequences as evaluated by an experienced echocardiographer - c.
-Concurrent neoplasms or myelodysplasia - d.
-Bone marrow insufficiency (neutropenia with an absolute neutrophil count<1×109/l, or thrombocytopenia with a platelet count<100×109/l, or anaemia with a haemoglobin<100 g/L) - e.
-Diagnosis of hypertension, which is uncontrolled despite at least two anti-hypertensive agents - f.
-Uncontrolled acute or chronic infection with any infection considered to contraindicate participation (baseline JC virus serology will be recorded, but positivity will not be an exclusion criterion) - g.
-Other chronic disease causing significant organ failure, including established cirrhosis with evidence of impaired synthetic function on biochemical testing.
+If any are met, but the PI believes the participant is medically fit to undergo aHSCT, the case may be put forward to the central team for discussion: a.
+Renal: creatinine clearance<40 mL/min b.
+Cardiac: clinical evidence of refractory congestive heart failure, left ventricular ejection fraction <45% by cardiac echo; uncontrolled ventricular arrhythmia; pericardial effusion with haemodynamic consequences as evaluated by an experienced echocardiographer c.
+Concurrent neoplasms or myelodysplasia d.
+Bone marrow insufficiency (neutropenia with an absolute neutrophil count<1×10/l, or thrombocytopenia with a platelet count<100×10/l, or anaemia with a haemoglobin<100 g/L) Diagnosis of hypertension, which is uncontrolled despite at least two anti-hypertensive agents

+- Uncontrolled acute or chronic infection with any infection considered to contraindicate participation (baseline JC virus serology will be f. recorded, but positivity will not be an exclusion criterion) - Other chronic disease causing significant organ failure, including established cirrhosis with evidence of impaired synthetic function on g. biochemical testing.
 This also includes known respiratory disease that would represent a significant risk to the safe administration of aHSCT.
 Potential respiratory disease must be formally evaluated by a respiratory physician via pulmonary function and blood gas measurement

-Patients with EDSS scores of 0-1.5 must also fulfil the following criteria: short illness duration (<5 years), active disease clinically and radiologically (ie, at least two relapses in the last 12 months and evidence of multiple Gad enhancing MRI lesion), high brain lesion load and brain or spinal cord atrophy.39 †See 'Outcomes' section.
+\Patients with EDSS scores of 0-1.5 must also fulfil the following criteria: short illness duration (<5 years), active disease clinically and radiologically (ie, at least two relapses in the last 12 months and evidence of multiple Gad enhancing MRI lesion), high brain lesion load and brain or spinal cord atrophy. †See 'Outcomes' section.

-‡Two or more new/newly enlarging lesions on a T2 weighted MRI scan.
+Two or more new/newly enlarging lesions on a T2 weighted MRI scan.